 The thyroid gland requires specific vitamins and minerals to function at its best.
 What's more, the right supplements can make a world of difference in the health of your thyroid tissue.

-Thyroid Supplements—Getting It Right Can Make A Huge Difference
+The Right Thyroid Supplements Can Make a Huge Difference

 It is possible for many people to improve thyroid hormone levels and lower thyroid antibodies without medication – or to augment levels even if you are on medication.
 I personally have seen patients’ antibodies go from well over a 1000 down to as low as the 40s – close to normal – and the need for medication doses be significantly reduced.
 However, there’s definitely a time and place for thyroid medication, which I also sometimes prescribe in my medical practice.
 Research suggests that certain supplements – nutrients and herbs – can reduce thyroid antibodies, improve free T3 and free T4 levels (thyroid hormone) levels, and stabilize TSH – all markers that thyroid health is improving.
 If these labs look like a foreign language to you, click here.